 “It’s not just young people.
 According to Tom Simon, a CDC report author, “We know that overall in the US, we’re seeing increases in suicide rates across all age groups.”
 As of 2016, suicide levels were at 30-year highs.

-Suicide is complex.
-Please understand the data before demagoguing.
+In conclusion, suicide is complex.
+Please understand the data before wading into the debate.